yajirobee/logs/_posts/2024-09-13-book_systems_performance.md

 # 7 Memory
 - 7.1 Terminology
-  - > Swapping: Linux uses the term swapping to refer to anonymous paging to the swap device (the transfer of swap pages).
+  - Swapping (in Linux): anonymous paging to the swap device (the transfer of swap pages)
 - 7.2.1 Virtual Memory
   - Oversubscribe vs overcommit
-    - oversubscribe: allows allocation more than main memory, e.g. the size of main memory + swap device. had bound
+    - oversubscribe: allows bounded allocation more than main memory
+      - e.g. the size of main memory + swap device
     - overcommit (Linux term): allows unbounded memory allocation
 - 7.2.2 Paging
   - File system paging is caused by read/write of pages in memory-mapped files.